jt0398/Covid-Dashboard/README.md

 ## Using this Application

-To run the applications, run the following commands in the project root directory
+Run the following commands in the project root directory

 ```bash
 docker-compose up